How to move from VS Code to WebStorm

 Let’s see how you can set up a few things to work like they do in VS Code.

 Search Everywhere is your replacement for VS Code’s Command Palette.
-You can use it to find any file, action, class, or symbol, and see all of the matches in one place.
+You can use it to find any file, action, class, or symbol, and see all matches in one place.
 Open it from in the main menu or by clicking the magnifying glass in the top right-hand corner of the editor.

 Search and replace